Human-Connection/Human-Connection-Clock-API/README.md

 To debug and preview the emails, we use [MailHog](https://github.com/mailhog/MailHog).
-When installing the Clock of Change without Docker, you have to install MailHog manually (see link for details).
+When installing the Human Connection Clock without Docker, you have to install MailHog manually (see link for details).
-Then set the host address of MailHog in the Clock of Change API and use `1025` as the port number.
+Then set the host address of MailHog in the Human Connection Clock API and use `1025` as the port number.

 Assuming MailHog is running on localhost or you have chosen the Docker installation, you can debug and preview the mails under [http://localhost:8025/](http://localhost:8025/).